Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

-Without even using internal force, how do you apply waist rotation to overcome an opponent who is bigger and stronger than you?
-Imagine your waist as a spinning axle.
-If the opponent pushes you on your left, you rotate to your left.
+Even without using internal force, you can apply waist rotation to overcome an opponent who is bigger and stronger than you.
+If hethe opponent pushes you on your left, you rotate to your left.
 If he pushes you at your right, you rotate to your right.
 What should you do if he pushes you towards your top or bottom, or straight into you?
 You deflect him upward or retreat and pull him to the ground.

 Wahnam Taijiquan Tai Chi Chuan